 To sustain this free service, we receive affiliate commissions via some of our links.
 This doesn’t affect rankings.
 Our review process.

 Have you ever wanted to take your graphics and design up a notch but not sure where to begin?
 Fonts and Dingbats (or character fonts) are a simple way to be creative without spending a lot of money.
 There are hundreds of free fonts (also commonly called typefaces) on the internet and installing custom fonts on your Mac operating system is quite simple – once you know how to do it!

 There are a number of different types of font file extensions but the two most common types (no pun intended) are .ttf (or “TrueType Font”) and .otf (“OpenType Font”).

-3. how to Install Fonts on Mac
+3. How To Install Fonts On Mac

 Once the FontBook application launches, you’ll be prompted to “Install Font”.
 Depending on the font, there might be multiple font files to install (ex.
 Bold, Italics).
 So be sure you install each file in the package, just in case.

-4. Using the Fonts
+4. Using Fonts

-Note: it might take a little while for the fonts to load in the program you are using, so a good rule of thumb is to close the program you are wanting to use the font in so that it can load faster.
-Then, when you re-start the program the font should show up on your list of available fonts.
-Voila!
+Note: it might take a little while for the fonts to load in the program you are using, so if you don’t see them right away, close the program you are using and re-open it and the font should show up on your list of available fonts.

 Hope that helps you learn the basics of how to use fancy fonts in your design, or at least how to install them to start playing around.

 Disclaimer: This website contains reviews, opinions and information regarding products and services manufactured or provided by third parties.
 We are not responsible in any way for such products and services, and nothing contained here should be construed as a guarantee of the functionality, utility, safety or reliability of any product or services reviewed or discussed.
 Please follow the directions provided by the manufacturer or service provider when using any product or service reviewed or discussed on this website.